Kubatbekkk/online-store/README.md

-# Setup React, TypeScript, Webpack, and Babel from scratch without create-react-app CLI
+### Setup React, TypeScript, Webpack, and Babel

-## Usage

-Installation: npm install
-# online-store-draft
+### online-store-draft

+Draft version of the RSSchool Online Store project